North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

 North Carolina Performance Insights

-- The Tar Heels' +119 scoring differential (outscoring opponents by 13.2 points per game) is a result of scoring 68.8 points per game (143rd in college basketball) while giving up 55.6 per outing (48th in college basketball).
+- The Tar Heels average 68.8 points per game (143rd in college basketball) while giving up 55.6 per outing (49th in college basketball).
+They have a +119 scoring differential overall and outscore opponents by 13.2 points per game.

 UConn Performance Insights